twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt15-03-on-ways-of-undertaking-things%zh.rst

 Sayadaw’s talk was not mentioned in details, which are in the Sutta.
 He only takes some of the points and helps people remember the important points.]

 People want happiness of body and mind but they don’t get it.
 What is the reason for that?
 It comes from wrong association.
 What they need is one thing and what they encounter is another thing.
 They are consorting with people who should not be consorted.
 They cultivate and follow things which should not be cultivated and followed.
-There are four kinds of persons related to it.
+There are four kinds of person related to it.
 These are:

 1. Someone who is painful in body and mind; speaks falsehoods and has wrong views (In the sutta it is mentioned – a person who does things which are painful in the present and for the future to come; in the sutta mentioned ten unwholesome dhammas.
 Here Sayadaw spoke only about falsehoods and wrong views.)